spacetelescope/jwst/docs/jwst/srctype/description.rst

 The ``srctype`` step first checks to see if the "SRCTYAPT" keyword is present and has already been populated.
-If "SRCTYAPT" is not present or is set to "UNKNOWN", the step determines a suitable value based on the observing mode and other characteristics of the exposure.
+If "SRCTYAPT" is not present or is set to "UNKNOWN", the step determines a suitable value based on the observing mode, command line input, and other characteristics of the exposure.
 The following choices are used, in order of priority:

+ - The source type can be specified by the user on the command line.
+   Exposure types for which this is permitted contain a single pre-defined target, i.e. MIR_LRS-FIXEDSLIT, MIR_LRS-SLITLESS, MIR_MRS,NRC_TSGRISM, NRS_FIXEDSLIT, NRS_BRIGHTOBJ, and NRS_IFU.
+Other EXP_TYPEs will be
+   ignored.
+For NRS_FIXEDSLIT exposures, a user-supplied value can replace the value for the target in the primary slit only, while the other slits will retain their default settings of "EXTENDED" (which is appropriate for sky background).

  - Background target exposures default to a source type of "EXTENDED."
    Background exposures are identified by the keyword "BKGDTARG" set